 An ideal city for all your outdoor activities like golfing, fishing, and performing art centers that will keep you engaged.
 Sure, the name itself suggests that the city is filled with exotic beaches but do you know that you are allowed to take your car out for a spin on the beach?!
 Obviously, you need to inquire about which beaches permit driving vehicles on the beach.
 However, it does make for a lovely evening sitting on the hood of your car on the beach and witnessing the beautiful sunset in its full glory.

 Median Home Value $230,121

 Median Rent: $1,348

 If you are one of those who tend to challenge your glute muscles every now and then, Gainesville offers a multitude of hiking, biking, and kayaking options.
 This city is also known for its affordability.
-Your dream of owning a home could turn to reality right here in this city.
+Your dream of owning a home could turn into reality right here in this city.

 Median Home Value $257,700